-The Enabling Extreme Real-Time Grid Integration of Solar Energy (ENERGISE) funding program develops distribution planning and operation solutions to enable dynamic, automated, and cost-effective management of distributed and variable generation sources, like solar, onto the grid.
+The Enabling Extreme Real-Time Grid Integration of Solar Energy (ENERGISE) funding program developed distribution planning and operation solutions to enable dynamic, automated, and cost-effective management of distributed and variable generation sources, like solar photovoltaics (PV).
 These software and hardware solutions are highly scalable, data-driven, and capable of real-time system operation and planning.
 Solutions developed under ENERGISE enable grid operators to gather up-to-the-minute measurement and forecast data from distributed energy sources and optimize system performance using sensor, communications, and data analytics technologies.

 The project selections were announced on January 31, 2017.
 Read the progress alert.